tumble1999/savaslabs.github.io/_posts/2015-10-23-all-things-open-conference.md

 + Be visually inclusive: have pictures on your website, and booths at events that are demographically diverse.

-I look forward to Savas presenting at [#ATO2016](https://twitter.com/hashtag/ATO2016?src=hash) next year.
+I look forward to Savas Labs presenting at [#ATO2016](https://twitter.com/hashtag/ATO2016?src=hash) next year.